 The upper layers of skin and fat are then lifted up to expose the abdominal wall.
 These stretched abdominal muscles are then sutured together to tighten the inner abdominal core.

 Once the muscles of the abdominal wall have been repaired, the remaining skin layers are stretched down below the incision on the pubic line.
-The excess skin is removed and a new hole is made for the navel.
+The excess skin is removed and a new hole is made for the umbilicus.

-The length of the surgery will depend on the amount of skin and tissue being removed and any additional procedures being performed.
+The length of the surgery will depend on the amount of skin and tissue being removed and any additional operations being performed.
 A partial abdominoplasty usually takes between 1–2 hours, while a complete abdominoplasty can take between 3–4 hours.

 In the case of a full abdominoplasty, drainage tubes are often inserted below the main incision to allow the release of fluid.
 These tubes, and any residual stitches will usually be removed prior to discharge from hospital.